kernelkit/infix/doc/README.md

 <img align="right" src="logo.png" alt="Infix - Linux <3 NETCONF" width=480 border=10>

-Welcome to Infix, your friendly Network Operating System!
+Welcome to Infix, your immutable, friendly, and secure operating system!
 On these pages you can find both user and developer documentation.

 Most topics on configuring the system include CLI examples, but every setting, as well as status read-back from the operational datastore, is